Top

 |

-Many families assume that employer provided life insurance remains in place after an employee leaves work, retires, or goes on medical leave.
+Many families assume that employer provided life insurance continues after an employee leaves work, retires, or goes on medical leave.
 Unfortunately, that assumption often proves wrong only after a death occurs.

 One of the most common reasons group life insurance claims are denied is a missed conversion deadline.
-These denials typically come as a shock because no one realized coverage had silently ended.
+These denials usually come as a complete surprise because coverage appears to vanish quietly, without warning, long before the family ever files a claim.

 What Conversion Means in Group Life Insurance

-Conversion requires the employee to take action within a short window of time.
-If the deadline is missed, the insurer may claim no coverage existed at the time of death.
+To convert coverage, the employee must submit an application and often the first premium within a very short timeframe.
+If that deadline is missed, the insurer may claim no life insurance coverage existed at the time of death.

-Why Families Learn About Conversion Only After Death
+Why Families Often Learn About Conversion Only After Death

-Employers rarely emphasize conversion rights.
-Notices may be buried in paperwork, mailed to outdated addresses, or never provided at all.
+Conversion rights are rarely emphasized.
+Notices are often buried in benefits packets, mailed to outdated addresses, or never clearly delivered at all.

 Common Situations That Lead to Missed Conversion Deadlines